Program Files: Location

+Redirection

 If Windows is installed on an NTFS volume, by default, the 'Program Files' folder can only be modified by members of the 'Administrators' user groups.
 This can be an issue for programs created for Windows 9x.
 Those operating systems had no file system security, and programs could therefore also store their data in 'Program Files'.
 Programs that store their data in 'Program Files' will usually not run correctly on Windows NT systems with normal user privileges unless security is lowered for the affected subdirectories.

 Windows Vista addressed this issue by introducing File and Registry Virtualization.
-When this virtualization is enabled for a process, Windows saves changes to the 'Program Files' folder to %LocalAppData%\VirtualStore\Program Files (x86).
+When this UAC virtualization is enabled for a process, Windows saves changes to the 'Program Files' folder to %LocalAppData%\VirtualStore\Program Files (x86).

+History

+"Program Files" appeared in Windows 95.
+"Common Files" appeared in Windows 98.

+An unknown Windows NT version uses "Common" instead of "Common Files".
+Windows 2000 does not seem to exhibit this behavior.
+The CSIDL documentation mentions that "CSIDL_PROGRAM_FILES_COMMON" requires Shell32 version 5.0 (Windows 2000 and ME), but says it is only valid on Windows XP (6.0).